Stroke Unit

 • Tele-stroke started for the first time in Egypt between our unit and Kafr El-sheik hospital in 2019.
 Also tele stroke is used routinely for consultation and education across Egypt and Africa.

 • Neuromodulation lab headed by Professor Dr Nevine El Nahas is state of art lab studying neuroplasticity and the effect of stroke on brain function and different modalities of new neuromodulation techniques after stroke.
 This lab was established through a grant from the Science and Technology Development Fund (STDF) of the Egyptian Ministry for Scientific Research as a Capacity Building Grant (Instrument acquisition).
 This opened up unprecedented avenues for clinical research and practice in Egypt as well as Arab region and Africa.
+Following the STDF initial capacity-building grant, the lab acquired the following assets:

 Community Services